Microsoft/azure-docs.pt-pt/articles/security-center/security-center-container-recommendations.md

 * [Proteger as máquinas e aplicações no Centro de Segurança do Azure](security-center-virtual-machine-protection.md)
 * [Definir políticas de segurança no Centro de Segurança do Azure](tutorial-security-policy.md) – Saiba como configurar políticas de segurança para as suas subscrições e grupos de recursos do Azure.
-* [Gerir e responder a alertas de segurança no Centro de Segurança do Azure](security-center-managing-and-responding-alerts.md) – Saiba como gerir e responder a alertas de segurança.
+* [Gerir e responder a alertas](security-center-managing-and-responding-alerts.md) de segurança no Centro de Segurança Azure -- Aprenda a gerir e responder a alertas de segurança.